Epiphone: Korea

 The guitars were constructed using different woods, generally only distantly related to true mahogany, and were fastened with epoxies rather than traditional wood glues.
-Gibson and Epiphone guitars all use Titebond resin glue, which is simple carpenters' wood glue, and were finished in hard, quick-to-apply polyester resin rather than the traditional nitro-cellulose lacquer used by Gibson Epiphone guitars assembled or made in the US use lacquer finishes unless it's a san lacquer (SL for short), but those made outside of the US use a polyurethane finish because of pollution requirements.
+Gibson and Epiphone guitars all use Titebond resin glue, which is simple carpenters' wood glue, and were finished in hard, quick-to-apply polyester resin rather than the traditional nitro-cellulose lacquer used by Gibson.
+Epiphone guitars assembled or made in the US use lacquer finishes (except, perhaps, for SL models, made around 2000 and said to be finished "sans lacquer," in polyurethane), but those made outside of the US use a polyurethane finish because of pollution requirements.
 Those particular budget considerations, along with others such as the use of plastic nuts, and cheaper hardware and pickups, make for a more affordable instrument.

 After 1996, Epiphones were built by the Peerless Guitars Co.
 Ltd., established in 1970 in Busan, South Korea.
-Many of these Peerless guitars, particularly the 1998 models commenting their 125th Anniversary, were very well made, represent excellent value, and have become quite collectable.
+Many of these Peerless guitars, particularly the 1998 models commemorating their 125th Anniversary, were very well made, represent excellent value, and have become quite collectable.
 However, all the guitars made at the Peerless plant, including the vastly underrated Sorrento model, are very well made and are well worth a search.

 There is a controversial Epiphone guitar using "LU" serial number.
 It is said those guitars were made in Indonesia under license from Unsung Korea.